CTSIatUCSF/plumage/README.md

 put the authentication details in the URL, e.g http://username:password@youreagle-i.server.url/.

+`template_path` is the place on disk where the `templates` directory that comes with this distribution is located.
+If you don't set this, Plumage will try looking in your current directory for a `templates` folder.

 `output_path` is the place on disk where the new website will be written.
 Create a new directory, and enter the path here; Plumage builds will not run if this directory does not exist. **Important: The